d1zzy/pvpgn/README.md

 - **Emperor: Battle for Dune**: 1.09

 \* WarCraft 3 clients are unable to connect to PvPGN servers without a client-side modification, through tools such as [W3L](https://github.com/w3lh/w3l), to disable server signature verification.
 \* StarCraft clients beginning with patch 1.18 will not be supported by PvPGN-PRO due to protocol changes.
+A 1.18.0 versioncheck entry is included for compatibility with bot software.

 ## Support
 [Create an issue](https://github.com/pvpgn/pvpgn-server/issues) if you have any questions, suggestions, or anything else to say about PvPGN-PRO.
 Please note that D2GS is not part of the PvPGN project and is therefore unsupported here.